 Kids always love cake in a cone, and we didn’t need one single utensil for this party!

 Thoughtful gifts from family and friends were opened outside.

-We broke the pinatas last as the grand finale.
-Of course the kiddos were so excited for this!
+We broke the colorful pinatas as the grand finale, and of course the kids loved this!

 Since the pinatas weren’t actually filled with candy,

 we handed out allergy-friendly Swedish Fish as the little guests left.

 They also got to take their goggles home.

 Undoubtedly, it was a day we won’t forget!